intel-analytics/ipex-llm/python/llm/example/pytorch-models/bert/README.md

 In the example, several arguments can be passed to satisfy your requirements:

 - `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: argument defining the huggingface repo id for the BERT model (e.g. `bert-large-uncased`) to be downloaded, or the path to the huggingface checkpoint folder.
 It is default to be `'bert-large-uncased'`.
 - `--text TEXT`: argument defining the text to be extracted features.
-It is default to be `'What is AI?'`.
+It is default to be `'This is an example text for feature extraction.'`.